List of Zyuden Sentai Kyoryuger characters: Canderrilla

 Joyful Knight Canderrilla (喜びの戦騎キャンデリラ, Yorokobi no Senki Kyanderira) is a vain, air-headed, happy-go-lucky plastic doll/hearts/Dorothy Gale-themed monster who encourages others to "keep smiling!" (キープスマイリング!, kīpu sumairingu!).
 Initially a member of the Deboth Army, Canderrilla is tasked with amassing joy so Deboth can better understand human emotions after they resurfaced.
-She wholeheartedly supports the Deboth Army until she creates the Debo Monster, Debo Kantokku, and indirectly helps Nobuharu Udo defeat her creation.
+She wholeheartedly supports the Deboth Army until she creates the Debo Monster, Debo Kantokku, and indirectly helps Nobuharu defeat her creation.
 As she starts to have second thoughts and leaves the Deboth Army to find the dismissed Luckyulo, Canderrilla is eventually deemed a threat and replaced by Killborero as Deboth's Joyful Knight.
 After Aigallon sacrifices himself to protect her, she and a repentant Luckyulo temporarily go into hiding before helping Torin and the Spirit Rangers destroy Deboth Hell.
 Soon after, Canderrilla is motivated by Nobuharu to help humans.

 During the events of the crossover film Ressha Sentai ToQger vs. Kyoryuger: The Movie and the Korean sequel series Zyuden Sentai Kyoryuger Brave, Canderrilla helps reunite the Kyoryugers so they can join forces with the ToQgers to defeat Devius and support the Kyoryuger Brave in the wake of the Neo-Deboth Army's attack respectively.

 When the Deboth Army returns in 2114 during the events of the V-Cinema special Zyuden Sentai Kyoryuger Returns: Hundred Years After, Canderrilla helps restore the Kyoryugers as Wise Goddess Canderrilla (賢神キャンデリラ, Kenshin Kyanderira).
-However, due to Arslevan's influence and her desire to be helpful like Torin, she temporarily forgets the original team's colors before Udo's descendant helps her remember.
+However, due to Arslevan's influence and her desire to be helpful like Torin, she temporarily forgets the original team's colors before Nobuharu's descendant helps her remember.

 In battle, she wields the CahaHalberd (キャハハルバード, Kyahaharubādo), with which she can perform the Joyful Dance (喜びの舞, Yorokobi no Mai) attack, and can utilize her singing voice to enhance Deboth cell-based beings with her "Joyful Song".

 Canderrilla is voiced by Haruka Tomatsu (戸松 遥, Tomatsu Haruka), who also portrays her human form.